nbrownus/pushover-desktop-client/README.md

 notifications on your desktop.
 It uses [node-notifier](https://github.com/mikaelbr/node-notifier) so it should work with many different desktop notification providers on many different operating systems.

-This project uses the undocumented Pushover websocket API to receive notifications about new notifications.
-You may need to paying to enable the [desktop service](https://pushover.net/clients/desktop) to use this project.
+This project uses the undocumented Pushover websocket API to receive updates about new notifications.
+You may need to pay to enable the [desktop service](https://pushover.net/clients/desktop) to use this project.

 ### Using it